wilgomoreira/wilgomoreira/README.md

 ### Hi there 👋

-Programmer, mobile developer.
-I am currently working on developing applications for Android / IOS using React Native according to customer demand
+ I am currently working on machine learning / deep learning

 - I've worked for 3 years with software development:
 	- software in the petroleum area and